Dev240204/StockReadme/README.md

 ## Setup

-Before using the Stock Prediction Website, you will need to obtain an API key from a stock market data provider, such as Alpha Vantage or Yahoo Finance.
+Before using the Stock Prediction Website, you will need to obtain an API key from a stock market data provider, such as Alpha Vantage.
 Once you have obtained your API key, follow these steps to set it up:

-1. Open the config.js file in the project directory.
+1. Open the Stocks.js file in the project directory.
 2. Replace YOUR_API_KEY_HERE with your API key.
 3. Save the file.